CLASSROOM [ˈKLASˌRO͞OM] - ANY PLACE WHERE ONE LEARNS OR GAINS EXPERIENCE

 What Courses Can I take while abroad?

-Students take credit-bearing courses in their major, minor and core, and can engage in internships, research and service-learning while abroad.
+Students take credit-bearing courses in their major, minor, and core, and can engage in internships, research, and service-learning while abroad.
 Some required courses, however, are not accessible in all study abroad programs.
-We therefore recommend talking with your Academic Advisor and meeting a Study Abroad Advisor early in your Siena career to better prepare for an academically-invigorating international experience!
+We therefore recommend talking with your Academic Advisor and meeting a Study Abroad Advisor early in your Siena career to better prepare for an academically invigorating international experience!
+Foreign language experience is NOT a prerequisite for most study abroad programs.

-For further information, review our Helpful Hints for Study Abroad with details on courses you should take here at Siena and courses your should save for your program abroad.
+For further information, review our Helpful Hints for Study Abroad with details on courses you should take here at Siena and courses you should save for your program abroad.

 Where will i live abroad?